imixs/imixs-workflow/src/site/markdown/sampleapplication.md

-#Installation
+# The Imixs-JSF-Sample Application
 The Imixs-Workflow project provides a Sample Application which demonstrates the behavior and the concepts of the Imixs-Workflow Engine.
-You can download the Source Code of the Imixs-Sample Application from [GitHub](https://github.com/imixs/imixs-jsf-example).
-The following section gives a brief overview how to build and deploy the Imixs-Sample Application on an Application Server.
+The sourcec can be downloaded from [GitHub](https://github.com/imixs/imixs-jsf-example).
+The following section gives a brief overview how to build and deploy the Imixs-Sample Application into an Application Server.
 The installation guide is also helpful to get a better understanding what is necessary to integrate Imixs-Workflow into your own project.

 This introduction refers the basic steps needed to get the Imixs-Sample Application up and running on different platforms.
 If you need further informations about the deployment of the Imixs-Workflow components see the [section deployment](./deployment/index.html) for more detailed information.